jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

        ![44](../../../static/img/integration/e-commerce/lazada/44.png)

-   3. Click “Download” and download the file of the weekly statement that contains the payments that you want to export.
+   3. Click "Download" and download the file of the weekly statement that contains the payments that you want to export.

        ![45](../../../static/img/integration/e-commerce/lazada/45.png)